 After we integrate over $\tilde a_0$ the above term goes away completely.
 The determinants for the Gaussian integrals over $a_0$ and $\tilde a_0$ cancel.
 Then we are left with the following gauge-fixing terms

-where $\psi$ is the fermionic one-form which is the superpartner of the gauge field $A$.
-Then we note that the term $(\tilde c, d^{*} \psi)$ does not change the fermionic determinant arising from the integral over $c, \tilde c, c_0$ and $\tilde c_0$.
-The reason is that all modes of $c$ are coupled to $\tilde c$ by this quadratic action
+where $\psi$ is the fermionic one-form: the superpartner of the gauge field $A$.
+Then we notice that the term $(\tilde c, d^{*} \psi)$ does not change the fermionic determinant arising from the integral over $c, \tilde c, c_0$ and $\tilde c_0$ because all modes of $c$ are coupled to $\tilde c$ by this quadratic action

-and that there are no other terms in the gauge-fixed action which contain modes of $c$.
-In other words, if treat the term $(\tilde c, d^{*} \psi)$ as a perturbation to the usual gauge fixed action, all diagrams with it vanish because $\tilde c$ can be connected by a propagator only to $c$, but there are no other terms which generate vertices with $c$.
+and because there are no other terms in the gauge-fixed action that contain modes of $c$.
+In other words, if treat the term $(\tilde c, d^{*} \psi)$ as the perturbation to the usual gauge fixed action, all diagrams with insertion of $(\tilde c, d^{*} \psi)$ vanish because $\tilde c$ can be connected by propagator only to $c$, but there are no vertices containing $c$.

-In other words we did the following.
-The action of the theory gauge-fixed in the standard way (\ref{eq:Z_{phys}}) is $\delta$-closed, but not $Q$-closed.
-We make the action $Q$-closed by adding such terms to it which do not change the path integral.
-The fact that the partition function does not change can be also shown by making a change of variables which has trivial Jacobian.
+Let us summarize the construction.
+The standard gauge-fixed action (\ref{eq:Z_{phys}}) is $\delta$-closed, but not $Q$-closed.
+To make the action $Q$-closed, we add certain terms to the action in such a way that the result of integration does not change.

 We conclude that the total gauge-fixed action

 is $Q$-closed